ircv3/ircv3-specifications/core/metadata-3.2.md

 * Earlier version of this spec specified ERR_NOMATCHINGKEY with no `<Target>`.
   This did not match examples and being specific with this numeric was desired.
+* Earlier version of this spec specified that the `<Value>` parameter of `METADATA` events was required.
+It was decided `METADATA` events should also be able to tell clients about metadata keys that have been removed.